SooryaGeorge7/Paint-In-Cafe/README.md

 If this website was based on a real cafe:-
 * I'd want to implement google reviews in the website so that website visitors would be able to understand the experience from the customer's point of view.
-* Change the gallery page outlay to display previous customer's artwork, returning customers will be able to go check out their painting in the gallery.
+* Change the gallery page outlay to display previous customer's artwork, returning customers will be able to go check out their paintings in the gallery.
 * Implement a share button inorder for site visitors to share the website with others.
 * I would have liked to include a video of the cafe's concept to help the user understand better.
 * I would also include an art class page for customers who actually want to sign up for evening art classes.